 Highlight your employability skills to find work

-Employers know how much their business success depends on finding employees who have well–developed employability skills.
-While work–specific skills can often be learned on the job, employability skills are usually more challenging to develop.
+Employers know how much their business success depends on finding employees who have excellent employability skills.
+While work–specific skills can often be learned on the job, employability skills are usually harder to develop.

 Highlight your employability skills in your resumé and job interviews.
 Let employers know that you have the skills they’re looking for.